 What role does symbolism play in The Kiss?

 The Kiss is housed in the Österreichische Galerie Belvedere in Vienna, Austria.
-It remains one of the most celebrated works of art from the early 20th century and continues to attract visitors from around the world.
+It remains one of the most celebrated works of art from the early 20th century, attracting visitors from around the world.

 What impact did The Kiss have on Gustav Klimt's career?

-The Kiss solidified Klimt's reputation as a leading figure in the Art Nouveau movement and is considered one of his masterpieces.
-Its success contributed to his prominence in the art world and established his legacy as a pioneer of modern art.
+The Kiss solidified Klimt's reputation as a leading figure in the Art Nouveau movement and established him as a master of symbolic and decorative painting.
+It remains one of his most iconic works, contributing significantly to his legacy in the art world.